26.8 C

 Citizenship by Birth vs. Citizenship by Naturalization

 While citizenship by birth is an automatic process, citizenship by naturalization involves a formal application and fulfillment of certain criteria.
-The former generally provides immediate access to rights and protections, while the latter requires a transition period during which the individual integrates into the country’s society and legal system.
+The former generally provides immediate access to rights and protections, while the latter requires a transition period during which the individual integrates into the country’s society and permitido system.
 Both forms of citizenship, however, play critical roles in determining an individual’s access to rights and opportunities.

 Human Rights: An Overview